yang-wei/rd3/README.md

 For usage, please see [here](https://reactiva.github.io/react-d3-website/).
 [API documentation](https://github.com/esbullington/react-d3/wiki/API) is also coming online over the coming days.

-### JSFiddle
-There's a development build available for experimentation on JSFiddle: [http://jsfiddle.net/esbullington/jp9dkh1g/](http://jsfiddle.net/esbullington/jp9dkh1g/).

-Please note that this build should probably not be used in production, since it bundles all of react-d3's dependencies in a single bundle (this is also the cause of the "Cannot read property 'firstChild' of undefined" error message on the JS console, which occurs when there are two React libraries in the same namespace).

-All the react-d3 charts are available in this JSFiddle fork under the global `rd3` namespace.

 ### Support

 * Chat: [![Join the chat at https://gitter.im/esbullington/react-d3](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/esbullington/react-d3?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)